Updated June 18, 2026

 How does language or region override work for Parall shortcuts?

-Unlike normal apps, when you override the language or region for a Parall-created shortcut bundle, it only affects the Parall helper and tray icon UI, not the target app itself.
+Unlike normal apps, when you override the language or region for a Parall-created shortcut bundle, it only affects the Parall helper and menu bar icon UI, not the target app itself.
 The target app continues to use its own language settings or the system default.
-To change the target app language, use the language or region settings inside the app (or its own preferences).
+To change the target app language, use the language or region settings inside the app or its own preferences.
 If the app supports separate data per profile and you configured a dedicated data folder for that shortcut, any language or region preference you set in the target app will be preserved independently for that shortcut.

 Can I use Parall with Safari, Mail, or other Apple apps?